 Will I be contacted if my child is sick or hurt?
 What if my child is in academic trouble or facing disciplinary action?

 The quickest, easiest way for parents to receive information about their child is for the student to provide it directly.
 In most cases, SAI will not contact parents or provide medical, academic or disciplinary information without the student’s written consent.
-In case of an emergency where the student’s health is in jeopardy, or there is a concern that the student poses a threat to him/herself or to someone else, SAI will contact parents.
-As a general guideline, if the student is able to communicate about the situation, it is up to the student to decide what details, if any, s/he shares.
-But rest assured we always contact parents in any physical crisis.
+In case of an emergency where the student’s health is in jeopardy, or there is a concern that the student poses a threat to him/herself or to someone else, SAI will reach emergency contacts.
+As a general guideline, if the student is able to communicate about the situation, it is up to the student to decide what details, if any, he or she shares.
+But rest assured we always contact guardians in any physical crisis.

-How can I communicate with my child while s/he is abroad?
+How can I communicate with my child while he or she is abroad?

 Can I have a copy of my child’s study abroad program invoice in order to remit payment?